 Bank Account Use Case Overview

-Consider the following use case and how to implement it using an API service philosophy, keeping in mind to not comprise the state of conceptual API model.
+Consider the following use case and how it might be implemented with an API service philosophy, keeping in mind to not comprise the state of conceptual API model.
 The API model is predicated on correctly representing the state related transition(s) of the API resource.
 The processing of exceptions should include not only notifying the end client of errors but just as important, ensuring that the state of the resource is not negatively impacted by the error scenario.

 The use case is updating multiple resources.
-For example, the transfer of $100 from one customers bank account into another customer’s bank account.
-The actual detailed transactional semantics of this use case will not be detailed in this section as these details are better served by their inclusion in a section that discusses transactional behaviors using a API service or services.
+For example, the transfer of $100 from one customer’s bank account into another customer’s bank account.
+The actual detailed transactional semantics of this use case will not be detailed in this section as these details are better served by their inclusion in a section that discusses transactional behaviors using an API service or services.

-An Exception Processing discussion for this scenario will need some assumptions made as to the makeup of the RESTful services needed to implement this scenario.
-There are potentially many RESTful service solutions that this use case, but two will be discussed in this section.
+An Exception Processing discussion for this scenario will require some assumptions made as to the makeup of the RESTful services needed to implement this scenario.
+There are potentially many RESTful service solutions for this use case, but two will be discussed in this section.
 These proposals may not be the most reasonable or elegant solution, but the point is to detail the Exception Processing of each.
 It should be noted here that the use cases and subsequent RESTful interactions that can be applied to a domain object such as a Bank Account can be created using elegant restful principles such as Hypermedia As The Engine Of Application State (HATEOAS).

 Restful Service Solutions Detailed:

-The first is a RESTful service that updates the state of two instances of a resource named BankAccount identified by a unique identifier for that resource (i.e. account number).
+The first is a RESTful service that updates the state of two instances of a resource named BankAccount, containing a unique identifier for that resource (i.e. account number).

-The second is a RESTful service that updates the state of a collection of Bank Account references contained in a single Bank Accounts resource identified by unique identifiers for each Bank Account resource in the collection (i.e. account number).
+The second is a RESTful service that updates the state of a collection of Bank Account references contained in a single BankAccount resource using the unique identifier for each Bank Account resource in the collection (i.e. account number).

 An additional approach to the above resource solution is the use of a Bank Account Transaction resource which raises the process level of abstraction.
 Simply stated this Bank Account Transaction resource acts as a Transactional Processing (TP) monitor and has the responsibilities of managing the various banking resources under its control ensuring transactional integrity.

-The following URL contains an alternative architectural solutions to the Bank Account use case:
+The following URL contains a alternative architectural solutions to the Bank Account use case:

 https://jcalcote.wordpress.com/2009/08/06/restful-transactions/